AdobeDocs/experience-manager-65.en/help/sites-administering/integration-ims-adobe-io.md

 ## Prerequisites {#prerequisites}

-Before starting this procedure [Adobe Support](https://helpx.adobe.com/contact/enterprise-support.ec.html) must provision your account for:
+Before starting this procedure:

+* [Adobe Support](https://helpx.adobe.com/contact/enterprise-support.ec.html) must provision your account for:

   * Adobe Console
   * Adobe I/O
   * Adobe Target and
   * Adobe IMS (Identity Management System)

+* Your organization's System Admininstrator should use the Admin Console to add the required developers in your organization to the relevant product profiles.

+  * This provides the specific developers with permissions to enable integrations within Adobe I/O.
+  * For further details see [Manage Developers](https://helpx.adobe.com/enterprise/admin-guide.html/enterprise/using/manage-developers.ug.html).

 ## Configuring an IMS Configuration - Generating a Public Key {#configuring-an-ims-configuration-generating-a-public-key}